Software Development Life Cycle

-Software Development Life Cycle (SDLC) aims to produce high quality system that meets or exceeds customer expectations, works effectively and efficiently in the current and planned information technology infrastructure, and is inexpensive to maintain and cost effective to enhance.
+Software Development Life Cycle (SDLC) aims to produce a high-quality system that meets or exceeds customer expectations, works effectively and efficiently in the current and planned information technology infrastructure, and is inexpensive to maintain and cost-effective to enhance.

-A process followed in a software projects is SDLC.
+A process followed in software projects is SDLC.
 Each phase of SDLC produces deliverables required by the next phase in the life cycle.
 Requirements are translated into design.
 Code is produced according to the design.
-Testing should be done on developed product based on requirement.
+Testing should be done on a developed product based on requirement.
 Deployment should be done once the testing was completed.
-It aims to produce high quality system that meets or exceeds customer expectations, works effectively and efficiently in the current and planned information technology infrastructure, and is inexpensive to maintain and cost effective to enhance.
+It aims to produce a high-quality system that meets or exceeds customer expectations, works effectively and efficiently in the current and planned information technology infrastructure, and is inexpensive to maintain and cost-effective to enhance.

 A typical Software Development Life Cycle (SDLC) consists of the following phases:

 Check out the below video to watch “Software Testing Life Cycle Phases (STLC Phases)”